 Five Ways to Use a Pine Cone Tree in Your Home Décor

-- Tabletop Pine Cone Forest: Bring the outdoors in with a tabletop pine cone forest (you’ll need around four large and three small pine cone trees for this project).
-Cover the pine cone trees in gold paint and glitter and place them in silver bowls.
+Bring the outdoors in with a tabletop pine cone forest (you’ll need around four large and three small pinecone trees for this project).
+Cover the pinecone trees in gold paint and glitter and place them in silver bowls.
 For a festive touch, place some silver ball ornaments around them and add a small tree topper like a gold star.
 I’m so sure this’ll be a big hit, especially during meal times!

-- Mantelpiece Pine Cone Tree Displays: Turn your fireplace into a showstopper with some pine cone trees!
-Place two large pine cone trees on either side of the mantelpiece.
-Afterwards, hang an herb wreath above the fireplace and some pine cone garlands on the mantelpiece.
+Turn your fireplace into a showstopper with some pine cone trees!
+Place two large pinecone trees on either side of the mantelpiece.
+Afterwards, hang an herb wreath above the fireplace and some pinecone garlands on the mantelpiece.
 Do all this and you’ll be all set for a cozy night around the fireplace.

-Charming and natural, these pine cone trees look good as table centerpieces or as mantelpiece displays (why not try doing both?).
-I hope my ideas make your home look just as gorgeous as our living room display above.
+Charming and natural, these pinecone trees look good as table centerpieces or as mantelpiece displays (why not try doing both?).
+I hope my ideas make your home look just as gorgeous not just during the holidays, but all throughout the year.
 Happy decorating!by